vincent912/security_analyzer/README.md

 3/25/2020

 Updated:

-      Generate_Features.py - style and usage improvements, added more potential labels VOO_features.csv - an updated look at what Generate_Features.py should update
+      Generate_Features.py - style and usage improvements, added more potential labels

+      VOO_features.csv - an updated look at what Generate_Features.py should update

+3/27/2020

+Renamed:

+	Prepare_LinR.py to Prepare_Features.
+This now standardizes features and exports those to a CSV.
+This also exports all targets, Days_Change, GreenRed, and Next_Close to another CSV.

+Added:

+	Data_Exploration.ipynb - A python3 notebook that I used to visualize the data and distributions/correlation of the features generated.